At a Glance:

 *All stated financial information is subject to change.

 Special Education EndorsementThe Special Education Endorsement is a practitioner’s program.
 Each course is organized to provide the pre-service and in-service candidate with hands-on training and quality classroom learning experiences.
 Each cohort begins in the fall semester.
 Courses are tailored to the location and needs of the students.
-Face-to-face and online classes can be arranged to provide a flexible format for either the pre-service teacher candidates through initial license programs with a SPED endorsement and/or in-service teachers, who wish to add a SPED endorsements to their existing license.
+Face-to-face and online classes can be arranged to provide a flexible format.

 Throughout your coursework, you will receive training and instruction from doctoral and master-level instructors who are currently practicing teachers and directors in the field of K-12 Special Education programs.
-Their academic credentials, decades of collective teaching, administrative experience, and commitment to students have earned teaching excellence as honored practitioners.
+Their academic credentials, decades of collective teaching experience, administrative experience, and commitment to students have earned our SPED program a reputation for excellence.

 Special Education Endorsement Requirements

 Students may complete the courses as an endorsement-only candidate to be recommended for a Special Education endorsement on their teaching license.
 They also can add a Special Education specialization within their Master of Education, Master of Arts in Teaching (MAT Plus), or Educational Specialist program.